jesrav/mlmodels/README.md

 ```

 ### Building a docker image with a model service
+You can deploy a data frame model as a web service with Open API documentation and validation.
 The model must wrapped as an mlflow.pyfunc model and must inherit from the BaseModel and DataFrameModelMixin

-First we train and save a model locally.
+To try it out, first we train and save a model locally.
 You need to use python 3.6.7 or update the python version in examples/random_forest_model_example/conda.yaml.
 ```console
 python examples/random_forest_model_example/wine_example.py
 ```
-Then we build a docker image for serving the model as a web API.
+Next build a docker image for serving the model using the cli.
 ```console
 mlmodels dockerize examples/random_forest_model_example/model_output/wine_model 1 model-service:latest
 ```